 The cultivation of maize as a monocrop has led to adverse side effects.
 The soil quality has decreased due to relatively low organic matter supply and the use of heavy machinery for harvest.
 Together with the increased pressure of soil-borne diseases and weed problems this limits crop production.
 Additionally, nitrate leaching on maize fields is exceeding acceptable levels.
 Furthermore, the dairy sector has been challenged to decrease greenhouse gas and ammonia emissions and to become more self-sufficient for feed protein production.
 Therefore, a transition to sustainable feed production systems is necessary.

-Moreover, the higher chance of drought emergence and water excess due to climate change and expected limitations in the application of pesticides may affect maize production in the long term.
-Although the problem is not new, the farmers’ awareness has increased as their self-sufficiency of fodder production in the dairy systems is being reduced while their reliance on imported and expensive feeds has increased.
+Moreover, the higher chance of drought or floods due to climate change and expected limitations in the application of pesticides may affect maize production in the long term.
+Although the problem is not new, the farmers’ awareness has increased as they are becoming less self-sufficient and more dependent on on imported and expensive feeds.
 This has a clear and negative impact on their economic performances.

-Societal demands for sustainable production, the reduction of pesticide use, limited nitrate emissions, and a sustainable water management call for the emergence of the case study.
+Societal demands for sustainable production, the reduction of pesticide use, limited nitrate emissions, attractive landscape and sustainable water management present a need for the case study.

 How is the problem addressed and which actors are involved?